-- [Hunziker_et_al_2015] for the wavenumber-domain calculation (kernel), - [Key_2012] for the DLF and QWE transforms, - [Slob_et_al_2010] for the analytical half-space solutions, and - [Hamilton_2000] for the FFTLog.
+- [HuTS15] for the wavenumber-domain calculation (kernel), - [Key12] for the DLF and QWE transforms, - [SIHM10] for the analytical half-space solutions, and - [Hami00] for the FFTLog.

-See these publications and all the others given in the references, if you are interested in the theory on which empymod is based.
-Another good reference is [Ziolkowski_and_Slob_2018], which will be published in late 2018.
+See these publications and all the others given in the References, if you are interested in the theory on which empymod is based.
+Another good reference is [ZiS119].
 The book derives in great detail the equations for layered-Earth CSEM modelling.

-3.1.2 Installation
+5.1.2 Installation